Stephen Wolfram

 Stephen Wolfram (/ˈwʊlfrəm/ WUUL-frəm; born 29 August 1959) is a British-American computer scientist, physicist, and businessman.
-He is known for his work in computer algebra and theoretical physics.
+He works in computer algebra and theoretical physics.
 In 2012, he was named a fellow of the American Mathematical Society.

 As a businessman, Wolfram is the founder and CEO of the software company Wolfram Research, where he works as chief designer of Mathematica and the Wolfram Alpha answer engine.

 Early life

 Family

 Stephen Wolfram was born in London in 1959 to Hugo and Sybil Wolfram, both German Jewish refugees to the United Kingdom.
 His maternal grandmother was British psychoanalyst Kate Friedlander.

 Wolfram's father, Hugo Wolfram, was a textile manufacturer and served as managing director of the Lurex Company—makers of the fabric Lurex.
-Wolfram's mother, Sybil Wolfram, was a Fellow and Tutor in Philosophy at Lady Margaret Hall at University of Oxford from 1964 to 1993.
+Wolfram's mother, Sybil Wolfram, was a Fellow and Tutor in Philosophy at Lady Margaret Hall, a constituent college of the University of Oxford, from 1964 to 1993.

-Wolfram is married to a mathematician.
+Wolfram was married to mathematician Elise Cawley until her death in 2026.
 They have four children together.